 As agent of the client, the broker will always have the interests of their principal at heart and will be able to advise the client if the captive remains the best option for them.
 Captives are only suited to certain companies and the risks must be large enough to justify the cost.
-In addition, the tax authorities in the UK and the US are examining the use of captives very closely (CII study text, M81 Insurance broking practice, 2021).
+In addition, the tax authorities in the UK and the US are examining the use of captives very closely (CII study text, M81 Insurance broking practice, 2021) so the environment is constantly changing.